Case Studies in the Initial Management of a Person with HIV:

 Jillian T. Baron, MD, MPH: Consultant (spouse): IQVIA

-John JD Juchniewicz, MCIS, CHCP, Edward Moylan, RPh, Natalie Kirkwood, RN, BSN, JD, Lead Nurse Planner, American Academy of CME, Inc.: No relevant financial relationships with any commercial interests.
+John JD Juchniewicz, MCIS, CHCP, Edward Moylan, RPh, Natalie Kirkwood, RN, BSN, JD: No relevant financial relationships with any commercial interests.

 The opinions expressed in this educational activity are those of the faculty, and do not represent those of Academy or ACTHIV Institute .
 This activity is intended as a supplement to existing knowledge, published information, and practice guidelines.
 Learners should appraise the information presented critically, and draw conclusions only after careful consideration of all available scientific information.